LW2904/fastify/docs/Reply.md

 })
 ```

-The not found errors generated by the router will use the  [`setNotFoundHandler`](https://github.com/fastify/fastify/blob/master/docs/Server.md#setnotfoundhandler)
+The 'Not Found' errors generated by the router will use the handler set through [`setNotFoundHandler`](https://github.com/fastify/fastify/blob/master/docs/Server.md#setnotfoundhandler).

-API:

 ```js
 fastify.setNotFoundHandler(function (request, reply) {